arcturusbiocloud/horus-v2/README.md

   - [x] serial port interface incubator
   - [x] rest call to execute and check bash scripts status
   - [x] rest call to start video streaming
-  - [!] rest call to take a picture from a specific slot
+  - [x] rest call to take a picture from a specific slot
   - [x] same response format to all calls
   - [x] syntax sugar to serial devices
   - [ ] rest call to check the status of the hardware